Mayo-Theodore/Rock-Paper-Scissors/README.md

 - This project was created using HTML, CSS and Javascript

 ## How to Play the Game
-- If you would like to play the game, please visit the following link: http://127.0.0.1:5500/rps.html
+- If you would like to play the game, then please visit the following link: http://127.0.0.1:5500/rps.html